toomanydaves/docker-website/README.md

 ## Background

 Architecture based on [Dockerizing a Python Django Web Application](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/).
-However, the initial step of installing Django and creating a new project was done using a docker container running the correct version of python:
+However, the initial step of installing Django and creating a new project was done using a docker container with python:

     /app $ docker run -it -v `pwd`:/usr/src/app python:3.8.3-alpine ash .
     / # pip install django==3.0.7